What’s the Difference In Nespresso Vs Espresso Machines?

 Vertuo Brewing System has a special barcode scanning technology that makes it compatible only with Branded Vertuoline capsules.

-Vertuo line is not only limited to Espresso shots it also gives an option for brewing an 8 oz full cup of coffee (this option is not present in original line machines).
+Vertuo line is not limited to Espresso shots only it also gives an option for brewing an 8 oz full cup of coffee (this option is not present in original line machines).

 The Nespresso Vertuo line has three different models Plus, Evoluo, and the Next.